 You can edit or delete any point by simply clicking on it graphically.
-In the Store

-Points command, clicking on a point also allows you to Re-Measure the point location, both in GPS and Total Station mode.
+In the Store Points command, clicking on a point also allows you to Re-Measure a point location or Delete a point, both in GPS and Total Station mode.